OscBacon/DishDashDine/phase1/README.txt

-How to use DishDashDine, a student made application:
+README of DishDashDine, a student made application:
 ----------------------------------------------------

 DishDashDine is a program that helps restaurants adapt to a dynamic industry.
 Many restaurants are giving their waiters